chipmuenk/pyfda/ressource/INSTALLATION.md

     > python flatpak-pip-generator pyfda

-You can also read the dependencies from pip's `requirements.txt`:
+You can also get the dependencies from pip's `requirements.txt`:

     > python flatpak-pip-generator --requirements-file=requirements.txt